gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 ### General Questions

-1. **progress bars**: Will we be able to show a progress bar during the upload process?
-Relatedly, will we be able to show a progress bar during the image download process (after a user's feed API call has returned, but before the user has loaded images from that API response).
+1. ~~ **progress bars**: Will we be able to show a progress bar during the upload process?
+Relatedly, will we be able to show a progress bar during the image download process (after a user's feed API call has returned, but before the user has loaded images from that API response).~~ easy

-2.  **retry requests**: Similar to Question 1, We've noticed that Instagram employs a 'retry' button for both uploads and image downloads.
+2.  ~~ **retry requests**: Similar to Question 1, We've noticed that Instagram employs a 'retry' button for both uploads and image downloads.
 This seems to be so that they can force a strict timeout length on their uploads and downloads and maintain an overal appearance of speed throughout the app.
-We'd like to investigate the difficulty of something similar.  (to experience it in instagram, switch to edge and load a feed-- most images will give a 'couldnt load image. tap to retry' message).
+We'd like to investigate the difficulty of something similar.  (to experience it in instagram, switch to edge and load a feed-- most images will give a 'couldnt load image. tap to retry' message).~~ easy.

-3. On the Popular Looks Grid (view 9.1), We're showing a grid view of a feed of posts.
+3.  ~~On the Popular Looks Grid (view 9.1), We're showing a grid view of a feed of posts.
 On the Feed view (view 8.1) we're showing the same data in a feed view.
 We'd like for a button on the Popular looks grid (9.1) to allow a user to switch between the feed view and grid view consumption of the list.  (this feature will only be available for view 9.1, view 8.1 will always be consumed in a feed view).
-Is this simple to implement or does it add complexity?
+Is this simple to implement or does it add complexity?~~  simple.

-4. In spec'ing out the Share Settings screen (view 7.2), we determined that maintaining flexibility about the fields in the list means that it would be easier to implement as a webview (similar to the FourSquare app).
-Since this view will need to make api calls that have a device token (in order to enable and disable push alerts), will there be any issues with Apple approval if that device token is passed in the clear to a webview?  (we're already passing it in the clear to an api in our current app, but wanted to confirm you guys dont see any issues before we revise the design).
+~~ 4.
+In spec'ing out the Share Settings screen (view 7.2), we determined that maintaining flexibility about the fields in the list means that it would be easier to implement as a webview (similar to the FourSquare app).
+Since this view will need to make api calls that have a device token (in order to enable and disable push alerts), will there be any issues with Apple approval if that device token is passed in the clear to a webview?  (we're already passing it in the clear to an api in our current app, but wanted to confirm you guys dont see any issues before we revise the design).~~ shouldnt be an issue

-5. We're interested in customizing the standard iOS dialog message view throughout the app.
+~~ 5.
+We're interested in customizing the standard iOS dialog message view throughout the app.
 What is the scale of complexity to acheive this.
-We'd use this dialog for all places in this spec that reference a dialog message.
+We'd use this dialog for all places in this spec that reference a dialog message. ~~ doable.

 ### Deployment Targets
 - iOS 4